ObolNetwork/obol-docs/docs/advanced/deployment-best-practices.md

 In cases where latencies exceed these thresholds, efforts should be made to reduce the physical distance between nodes or optimize Internet Service Provider (ISP) settings accordingly.
 Ensure all nodes are connecting to one another directly rather than through a relay.

-For high-scale, performance deployments; inter-peer latency of <25ms is optimal, along with an average consensus duration under 100ms.
+For high-scale, performance deployments; inter-peer latency of &lt; 25ms is optimal, along with an average consensus duration under 100ms.

 ## Node Locations